 The school encourages students to maintain satisfactory attendance, conduct, and academic progress so they may be viewed favorably by prospective employers.
+While the school cannot guarantee employment, it has been successful in placing the majority of its graduates in their field of training.
 All graduating students participate in the following career services activities: